RuneSkovrupHansen/rust/README.md

 It provides the compiler to take objects which are references and de-reference them to a & reference by itself.
 Normally this would be done by the programmer using the & operator.
 But with the trait defined the compiler is able to do it itself.

-Without the Deref trait, the compiler can only dereference & references.
+Without the Deref trait, the compiler can only dereference "&"-references.
 The deref method gives the compiler the ability to take a value of any type that implements Deref and call the deref method to get a & reference that it knows how to dereference.

 ### Implicit Deref Coercion with Functions and Methods